 As a grandparent, can you become a USAA member if your grandchild is active military and a USAA member and his parents are also USAA members?

-Okay, you wonder: My child is already a USAA member and my grandchild is active duty military—shouldn’t that be enough for me to qualify for USAA membership and its auto insurance?
+If your child is already a USAA member and my grandchild is active duty military—shouldn’t that be enough for you to qualify for USAA membership and its auto insurance?

 Here, the answer is also no. Even if your grandchild is active duty and/or already a USAA member and that grandchild’s parent(s) is themselves a USAA member, you won’t make the cut for membership based on these connections.